 Patient Participation Group

-With the relaxation of some of the Covid-19 restrictions on 26th January, please note that in order to protect both our staff and vulnerable patients, the wearing of face coverings is still required in our building
+Please note that in order to protect both our staff and vulnerable patients, the wearing of face coverings is still required in our building

 Get well, Keep well

 Of course we’re not just here for when you are unwell.
 Our team of healthcare professionals and back-up staff offer a number of clinics and services to promote good health and wellbeing whatever your medical condition.

 We hope you enjoy having a look around the site and familiarising yourself with some of the online features such as ordering a repeat prescription.

 The practice is on a single floor and has access for wheelchairs and disabled toilets.

 If you are visually impaired or hard of hearing please let one of the receptionists know and they will be able to assist you.